EpicOrange/riichi_advanced/documentation/documentation_json.md

       "auto_sort": {
         "display_name": "A",
         "actions": [["sort_hand"]],
+        "enabled_at_start": true,
-        "enabled_at_start": true
+        "persistent": true
       }
     }

 All auto buttons are defined in the toplevel `auto_buttons` key and have an identifier, here `auto_sort`.
-Each auto button has a display name `display_name`, an action list `actions`, and whether they are enabled by default `enabled_at_start`.
+Each auto button has a display name `display_name`, an action list `actions`, whether they are enabled by default `enabled_at_start`, and whether their setting persists across rounds `persistent`.
 Here's what that looks like:

 ![](auto_buttons.png)